KimleeHeng/azure-vm-prereqs/README.md

 - After logging into your Azure account, navigate to/search for "Resource Groups".

 ![attachments/1.png](attachments/1.png)

-- Create a Resource Group
+- On the Resource Groups page, click Create to start a new resource group.

+-
 <!Provide the steps on how to create a resource groups.
 Add images of each step, provide small description, and explanation on why we are doing this depending on the step>
 ###